Questions and Answers

 A: No. This logo would replace the Mesa Vista Hall logo, the University's official logo.

 It would not impact the University's official seal, commercial seal or athletics Lobo shield.
-Information about the University Seal can be found on the Office of the President website.

 Q: What about the school's distinctive architecture?